anthonypanzz/aws-travel-app/README.md

 If one availability zone becomes unhealthy or is unavailable, EC2 Auto Scaling initiates a new instance in an unaffected availability zone.
 Auto Scaling tries to launch new instances in the availability zone that has the fewest instances.

+## Conclusion ##
-To summarize, creating a cloud infrastructure that includes auto scaling, load balancing, and health checks is crucial for enabling your application to effectively manage fluctuating traffic levels while ensuring high availability and dependability.
+Creating a cloud infrastructure that includes auto scaling, load balancing, and health checks is crucial for enabling your application to effectively manage fluctuating traffic levels while ensuring high availability and dependability.
 As a certified AWS solutions architect, utilizing AWS services like Elastic Load Balancing, Auto Scaling Groups, and Health Checks enables you to build a dynamic and resilient environment that can scale effortlessly with demand.

 Auto scaling allows your infrastructure to adapt in real-time to changes in traffic, thereby avoiding both over-provisioning and under-provisioning.
 Load balancing ensures that traffic is evenly distributed among multiple instances, preventing any single server from becoming overwhelmed and contributing to fault tolerance.
 Regarding health checks, they improve the application’s reliability by automatically replacing instances that are not functioning properly, thereby minimizing downtime and optimizing performance.